storj-archived/storj.io/content/home/why2.md

 ---
-img : "img/tar-ico-durability.png"
+img : "img/secure.png"
-heading : Durability
+heading : Security & Privacy
-desc : Reed-Solomon erasure coding enables the highest levels of durability for all files uploaded to the Tardigrade network. class : "whytardigrade" h : 37 w : 38
+desc : No one can compromise or view your data without your permission.
+Client-side AES-256-GCM encryption is standard on every file. class : "whytardigrade" h : 40 w : 35
 ---